-We lease all of our store properties and account for the leases as operating leases.
+We lease all of our store properties and account for the leases as operating leases in accordance with SFAS No. 13, Accounting for Leases.
 Many lease agreements contain tenant improvement allowances, rent holidays, rent escalation clauses and/or contingent rent provisions.
-For purposes of recognizing incentives and minimum rent expense on a straight-line basis over the terms of the leases, we use the date of initial possession to begin amortization, which is generally when we enter the space and begin to make improvements in preparation of intended use.
+For purposes of recognizing incentives and minimum rent expenses on a straight-line basis over the terms of the leases, we use the date of initial possession to begin amortization, which is generally when we enter the space and begin to make improvements in preparation of intended use.

-For scheduled rent escalation clauses during the lease terms or for rental payments commencing "rent holidays" at a date other than the date of initial occupancy, we record minimum rent expense on a straight-line basis over the terms of the leases.
-Tenant improvement allowances are included in accrued expenses (current portion) and other long-term liabilities (noncurrent portion) and are amortized over the lease term.
-Changes in the balances of tenant improvement allowances are included as a component of operating activities in the consolidated statements of cash flows.
+For scheduled rent escalation clauses during the lease terms or for rental payments commencing "rent holidays" at a date other than the date of initial occupancy, we record minimum rent expenses on a straight-line basis over the terms of the leases.
+For tenant improvement allowances we record a deferred rent liability on the balance sheet and amortize the deferred rent over the terms of the leases.

 Certain leases provide for contingent rents that are not measurable at inception.
 These contingent rents are primarily based on a percentage of net sales that are in excess of a predetermined level.
 These amounts are excluded from minimum rent and are included in the determination of total rent expense when it is probable that the expense has been incurred and the amount is reasonably estimable.
-There were no material changes in the estimates or assumptions related to operating leases during fiscal 2009.
+There were no material changes in the estimates or assumptions related to operating leases during fiscal 2008.